infinix flip

 Conclusion

 While no system is perfect, as humanity itself has limitations, arresting technological advancement for elections may be seen as a step backward in the development of high tech democracy.
-According to the Institute for Democracy and Electoral Assistance (IDEA), 49 of 178 countries surveyed have adopted a form of electronic voting in either national or subnational elections, including the Philippines.
+According to the Institute for Democracy and Electoral Assistance (IDEA), 49 of 178 countries surveyed have adopted a form of in either national or subnational elections, including the Philippines.
 While 9 countries have abandoned electronic voting, 25 countries have been conducting studies on its applications in their respective settings.
 This is significant because the Democracy Index lists only 74 nations with democratic setups out of the 167 countries it measured.
 The implication would likely be that a majority of the world’s democracies have integrated electronic voting in their elections.

 COMELEC’s initiatives towards internet voting, seen to be implemented as soon as the 2025 election, is perhaps one indicator that automated systems might not be going away in the Philippines anytime soon.
 The strength of those who seek the return to manual ballots, however, have apparently reached the echelons of power.
 Note how the consolidated Senate bill on the Hybrid Election Act (SB No. 1950) was filed and is pending second reading as of publication time.
 At this juncture, how do you think will the future of Filipino elections be molded in the digital age?